-For decades, the accepted view on alcoholism and addiction was simple: addiction is a disease.
+For many decades, the accepted view on alcoholism and addiction was clear-cut and simple: addiction is a disease.
 This disease model of addiction shaped treatment, changed social outlook on addiction and became the acceptable excuse for all individuals suffering from addiction to alcohol.
-Even for those not struggling with alcoholism or addiction, it is difficult not to be aware of this flawed belief.
-Recently while watching television, I found myself looking at an actor posing to be a medical expert, wearing hospital scrubs and a stethoscope around his neck, telling me “Addiction is a disease!”
-But is there truth in this, and is alcoholism really a disease?
-To truly understand the most effective treatment for alcoholism, it is first important to understand why the disease model developed, and the negative impact of considering alcohol addiction an illness.
+On any given day, actors posing as doctors on television commercials confidently tell us that addiction is a disease.
+But is alcoholism truly a disease?
+To truly understand the most effective treatment for alcoholism, it’s first important to understand why the disease model developed.

 History of the “Alcoholism is a Disease” Concept

 The idea of alcoholism as a disease has been around since the early 1800s.
 By the late 19th century, scientists and physicians began to more broadly recognize it as an addiction and disorder.
 In the mid-20th century, advances in medical science helped solidify the concept that alcoholism was a treatable chronic illness.
 In 1956, the American Medical Association named it a “disease of chronic progression.”
 Today, alcoholism is widely accepted as an addiction and mental health disorder that can be treated with professional help.

 Although the specific causes of alcoholism remain largely unknown, scientists have identified several biological, genetic, environmental, and psychological factors that contribute to its development.
 Treatment often involves a combination of behavioral therapy, medication, and lifestyle changes.
 With proper support and treatment, individuals with alcoholism can lead successful, healthy lives.